Timeline of the COVID-19 pandemic in Quebec: May

-May 1 — Special emergency measures are extended to the southern half of Bas-Saint-Laurent, including the areas of Kamouraska, Les Basques, Rimouski-Neigette, Rivière-du-Loup, and Témiscouata.
+May 1 – Special emergency measures are extended to the southern half of Bas-Saint-Laurent, including the areas of Kamouraska, Les Basques, Rimouski-Neigette, Rivière-du-Loup, and Témiscouata.
 Thousands of people gather at the Olympic Stadium in protest of sanitary measures, with some protesters having travelled to Montreal from other areas of Quebec in order to attend.
 The protest forces the temporary interruption of vaccinations at the Olympic Stadium, one of the largest vaccination sites in Montreal.

-Thousands of people gather at the Olympic Stadium in Montreal in protest of COVID-19 restrictions, with some protesters having travelled to Montreal from other areas of Quebec in order to attend.
-The protest forces the temporary interruption of vaccinations at the Olympic Stadium, one of the largest vaccination sites in Montreal.

-May 3 — Vaccination opens up to people aged 45 to 49 years old.
+May 3 – Vaccination opens up to people aged 45 to 49 years old.
 Elementary schools reopen in Capitale-Nationale and Chaudière-Appalaches, except for the areas of Beauce-Etchemin and Bellechasse.
 The curfew in Montreal and Laval is pushed to 9:30 p.m.

-May 4 — Premier Legault announces that as of May 10, special emergency measures will be discontinued in Québec City, meaning that the entire region of Capitale-Nationale will re-enter the red zone.
+May 4 – Premier Legault announces that as of May 10, special emergency measures will be discontinued in Québec City, meaning that the entire region of Capitale-Nationale will re-enter the red zone.
 In Chaudière-Appalaches, special emergency measures will be discontinued and the region will re-enter the red zone everywhere except Beauce-Sartigan, Robert-Cliche, and Les Etchemins.
 In Outaouais, special emergency measures will be discontinued and the region will re-enter the red zone everywhere except Gatineau, Pontiac, and Les Collines-de-l'Outaouais.
 Even in areas where special emergency measures are in place, elementary students in Chaudière-Appalaches and Outaouais will be able to return to school in-person on May 10.
 Additionally, Abitibi-Témiscamingue will go from the orange zone to the yellow zone.
 Meanwhile, a municipality in Estrie, Le Granit, will become subject to special emergency measures starting May 5.

 The same day, Minister Dubé announces Quebec's first drive-thru vaccination clinic, located at the Pierre Elliot Trudeau International Airport in Montreal.
 It is slated for opening on May 17 and will be able to administer 4,000 doses per day once operational.